targetsm/learning-dynamics-clm/README.md

 # Investigating the Learning Dynamics of Conditional Language Models

-This is the project repository of my Master's Thesis on: [Investigating the Learning Dynamics of Conditional Language Models](https://www.research-collection.ethz.ch/handle/20.500.11850/697969)
+This is the project repository of the Master's Thesis on: [Investigating the Learning Dynamics of Conditional Language Models](https://www.research-collection.ethz.ch/handle/20.500.11850/697969)

+## Model setup

+The experiments rely on PyTorch and the [Fairseq](https://github.com/facebookresearch/fairseq) framework.
+A altered version of Fairseq is provided under [/alti/fairseq](/alti/fairseq), with necessary adaptations for our experiments.

+[comment]: # (Specify what libraries exactly are necessary? all of them)

-## Data
+### Data
 In our experiments we use different translation datasets.
 The datasets can be donwloaded from the respective Websites.
 We use the following datasets: